The Ultimate Guide to Google Ad Grant for Churches

 - Pros to this approach: You don’t have to stress about meeting Google’s performance requirements.
 You can trust that an expert is taking care of the account and helping you get as much impact as possible.

 - Cons to this approach: Hiring a team to manage it costs money.
-(Scroll down to learn about our Google Ad Grant Management program, that we intentionally make affordable for churches).
 Also, many companies copy-paste ads from other accounts or use very broad, irrelevant targeting.
 We never do that.

 Option #2: Run the Account Yourself